rohan-hitchcock/rohan-hitchcock.github.io/index.md

 describes relationships between different algebraic singularities.
 I focused on methods for explicitly computing these relationships (morphisms), as opposed to simply proving that such a relationship exists, and contributed algorithms for doing so.
-These algorithms lead to the characterisation of a situation under which an important construction can be done more simply.
+These algorithms led to the characterisation of a situation under which an important construction can be done more simply.

 I currently work as a tutor (teaching assistant) in the School of Mathematics and